6944 S. Military Road

 Built in 1870, this light is now maintained by Peninsula Township and short-term keepers are allowed to live in the lighthouse.
 It is half way between the North Pole and the Equator exactly on the 45th parallel.
 It was decommissioned in 1933.
-Hours are 10am to 5pm, daily, April - October and weekends only November - December.
+Hours are 10am to 5pm, daily, May - October and weekends only November.
+Park, beach and trails always open.
 Self-guided tours are available seven days a week from which includes access to the tower.
 To confirm these times call first.
 Available at no charge is the Hessler Log Cabin, a restored turn of the century log cabin on the lighthouse grounds.
-Adults - $5, Children - $3, Children five and under - free.
+Adults - $4, Children - $2, Children five and under - free.
 Grounds open, dwelling/tower open in season.

 10743 N. US 31

 Ellsworth, MI 49729

 Friske's Farm Market has been a family tradition since 1962!
 The family-owned Orchards and Farm Market is open year around, bringing you their "finest quality fruit" and handcrafted specialty food products.
 When you visit you'll find the Fruit Stand, Orchard Cafe, Old World Bakery, General Store, Country Haus Gift Shop and seasonal children's Orchard Playland and Barnyard Animal Petting Zoo offering something for everyone.
 Whether it's a quick stop to fulfill your craving for some of their world famous donuts, or a family outing, it's sure to be a "Bushel of Family Fun"!

 6500 Alden Highway